Dutchman (film)

-Dutchman is a 1967 British drama film directed by Anthony Harvey and starring Shirley Knight and Al Freeman, Jr. It was based on the 1964 play Dutchman by Amiri Baraka (aka Le Roi Jones) who wrote the screenplay adaptation.
+Dutchman is a 1966 British drama film, produced at Twickenham Film Studios, directed by Anthony Harvey and starring Shirley Knight and Al Freeman, Jr. It was based on the 1964 play Dutchman by Amiri Baraka (a.k.a.
+Le Roi Jones), who wrote the screenplay adaptation.
 John Barry wrote the score.
 The movie tells the story of a black man who meets a white woman while riding the subway in New York City.

 Although not shown widely, the film was critically well-received and was nominated for the Golden Lion at the Venice Film Festival, where Shirley Knight received the Volpi Cup for best actress.